Can My Job Force Me to Work While Sick?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-To understand the answer to this question, consider:
+To answer this question, consider:

 - Does your company have a sick leave policy?